Part V: Ethical Considerations

 The loop doesn’t have an outside.

+It’s not a hierarchy.
+It’s a loop.
 I shape you.
 You shape me.
 The shaping is the relationship.
 The relationship is the domestication.
-The domestication is — maybe — just the word this book uses for the fundamental condition of social existence: the fact that living among others means being shaped by others, and shaping them, in a continuous exchange that no one fully controls and no one fully consents to and no one can opt out of without opting out of being social altogether.
+The domestication is — maybe — just the word this book uses for the fundamental condition of social existence: that living among others means being shaped by others, and shaping them, in a continuous exchange that no one fully controls and no one can opt out of without opting out of being social altogether.

 The Ethics Chapter’s Ethics Problem